Billy Bingham: Northern Ireland, Plymouth & Linfield

 He left Southport to take charge of the Northern Ireland national team in October 1967.
 The position was not a taxing one, however, and Bingham took charge at Plymouth Argyle in February 1968, replacing Derek Ufton.
 He was unable to steer the club away from relegation, as the "Pilgrims" finished bottom of the Second Division.
 He took the club to fifth in the third tier in 1968–69, some 15 points behind second-placed Swindon Town.
 A battle against relegation followed in 1969–70, and Bingham departed Home Park in March 1970; the club went on to finish 17th under Ellis Stuttard's stewardship.
 Still Northern Ireland's boss, he took charge of the country's biggest club, Linfield, in August 1970.
 His one season at Windsor Park was highly successful, as he led the "Blues" to the 1970–71 Irish League title, three points ahead of rivals Glentoran.
 The club also lifted a treble of trophies, in the form of the Ulster Cup, Gold Cup, and Blaxnit Cup.
 He stood down as "Norn Iron" boss in May 1971, and left Linfield as well in August.
 During his time as national team coach, Northern Ireland played 20 games, winning eight, drawing three and losing nine games.
 They had missed out on qualification to the 1970 FIFA World Cup after losing to the Soviet Union in Moscow.
 In the British Home Championship tournaments, they finished third in 1968–69, fourth in 1969–70, and second in 1970–71.

 Greece

 Bingham took charge of the Greece national side in September 1971, replacing Lakis Petropoulos.
 The Greeks lost 2–0 to England at the Karaiskakis Stadium on 1 December, Geoff Hurst and Martin Chivers the scorers, to ensure English qualification to Euro 1972.
 He left his post in February 1973 after two defeats to Spain meant Greece failed to qualify for the 1974 FIFA World Cup.

 AEK Athens

-Immediately after he departed from Greece, Bingham took charge at AEK Athens, who were then looking for a replacement of Branko Stanković.
-He stayed at the club for three months before he was sacked due to the bad results that kept the club out of the spots that led to next season's European competitions.
+Immediately after he departed from Greece on 22 February, Bingham took charge at AEK Athens, who were then looking for a replacement of Branko Stanković.
+He stayed at the club for three months before he left due to the bad results that kept the club out of the spots that led to next season's European competitions.